 All internships are unpaid, but may count toward college credit per requirements outlined by a student's college/university.
 Students from New Mexico or those attending school in the state are given preference, and students of all majors are encouraged to apply.
 For more information, please e-mail: email@example.com.

 Intern in New Mexico

-Currently, my offices in Portales, Las Cruces, Carlsbad and Santa Fe are offering internships for the spring 2014 semester.
+Currently, my offices in Albuquerque, Carlsbad, Las Cruces, Portales and Santa Fe are offering internships for the 2014 summer and fall.
 Click below to fill out an application.
 Applications will be accepted on a rolling basis, but students are encouraged to submit their applications early.
-My Albuquerque office is currently accepting applications for the 2014 spring and summer semesters.

 Intern in Washington, D.C.

 My Washington, D.C. office accepts interns into four different sessions: spring, fall and two summer sessions.
 While assisting with all aspects of the office, interns can focus on either legislative affairs or press/communications.

 Washington Internship FAQs